DFHack/dfhack/docs/guides/quickfort-user-guide.rst

    not yet supported by DFHack.

 -  This script is relatively new, and there are bound to be bugs!
-Please report them at the `DFHack issue tracker <https://github.com/DFHack/dfhack/issues>`__ so they can be addressed.
+Please report them at the :issue:`DFHack issue tracker <>` so they can be addressed.

 Links
 -----